rajeshkumaravel/newsApp_ng-2/README.md

 # NewsApp

-NewsApp project is collaborated news platform which provides live news article from different sources.
+NewsApp project is collaborated news platform which provides live news article from different sources and developed using **AngularJS 2**.

 ## Getting Started